 What does micropen micro-needling involve?

-The treatment involves firstly having your skin cleansed.
-Numbing cream is then applied to the skin and left to work for approximately one hour.
+Skin needling involves having your skin cleansed.
+Numbing cream is then applied to the skin and left to work for approximately 40 minutes.
 Once an adequate degree of anaesthesia is achieved, the treatment can commence.

-The depth of penetration of the needles can be adjusted by the practitioner depending on the skin concern being treated, the condition of the skin, and the amount of downtime that is acceptable to the patient.
+The depth of penetration of the needles can be adjusted by the practitioner depending on the skin concern being treated, the condition of the skin (including thickness of skin, age and overall health), and the amount of downtime that is acceptable to the patient.

 After treatment, the skin appears red and the face may be slightly swollen.
-It is possible to infuse vitamins or anti-oxidants into the skin after the treatment.
-The penetration rates after skin needling are significantly higher than a simple application on to untreated skin.
+It is possible to infuse vitamins or antioxidants into the skin after the treatment.
+The penetration rates after skin needling are significantly higher than a simple application on untreated skin.

-It can take between 6 – 8 weeks after each treatment before visible signs of skin regeneration are seen and the process will continue over the following months, providing a gradual enhancement.
-It is recommended to have the treatment sessions spaced at at the same 6 to 8 week intervals to ensure the skin has had adequate time to heal prior to inducing a supplementary controlled wound to the skin.
+It can take between 2 weeks to 6 months after each treatment before visible signs of skin regeneration are seen and the process will continue over the following months, providing a gradual enhancement.
+It is recommended to have the treatment sessions spaced at 4 to 6 week intervals to ensure the skin has had adequate time to heal prior to inducing a supplementary controlled wound to the skin.